q231950/ara/README.md

 ## Run

-`macbook:ara kim$ ./ara -pr -u q231950 -r ara` will load the pull requests of owner `q231950` and repository `ara` where the assignee equals the user whose access token is setup as `ARA_GITHUB_API_ACCESS_TOKEN`.
+`./ara --pullrequest --user='q231950' --repository='ara'` will load the pull requests of owner `q231950` and repository `ara` where the assignee equals the user whose access token is setup as `ARA_GITHUB_API_ACCESS_TOKEN`.
 Depending on your repo it renders something like this if you're assigned to a pull requests of the given repo.
+As a shorthand you can also use `./ara -p -u q231950 -r ara`

 ```
 +---+------------------------------------+---------+